Business strategy solution jigsaw puzzle

 We notice that the level of innovation in terms of creating a real value-adding meeting agenda can be surprisingly low, and the structure of many agendas has not been updated for years.

-At the same time, most participants typically agree that they would like to spend more time discussing the important strategic challenges, but find themselves caught up in information overload and various governance topics.
+At the same time, most participants typically agree that they would like to spend more time discussing the important strategic challenges, but find themselves caught up in information overload and various housekeeping or governance topics.

-Usually, the agenda consists of various topics for information and a few for decision, but limited time set aside for strategic discussions about the future of the company.
+Usually, the agenda consists of various topics for information and a few for decision, but limited time set aside for thorough strategic discussions about the future of the company.

 Looking 12-24 months ahead, what are the key strategic questions we should ask ourselves and ensure we rigorously discuss?

-List all the questions you can think of, share them with the other meeting participants and prioritize the questions as a joint team exercise.
+List all the questions you can think of, share them with the other meeting participants and prioritize the questions as a joint exercise.

 Setting the agenda based on these key strategic questions will enable the board or the leadership team to focus on what matters most.